clear-vote/back-end/readme.md

 3. `python app.py`
 > runs the app locally

+## adding a new dependency
+pip freeze > requirements.txt
+> Make sure you are in the virtual environment!!

 ## Restarting for production on AWS EC2 instance
 1. Restart and enable the flaskapp sudo systemctl restart flaskapp && sudo systemctl enable flaskapp